 When your PageRank gets worse – and that happens a lot – that is no reason for panic.
 These declines often happen because of the websites you link back from or link to: when one of them loses credibility and is penalized by Google, that impacts your own website, too.
 That’s why link building requires constant attention, and you need to check your links to be sure you don’t relate your website to a low-quality resource.

-Another reason why PageRank can stumble is that new websites normally get an optimistic start from Google, and when the search engine indexes all of your content, it may reconsider the original ranking it gave to your page.
+Another reason why PageRank can stumble is that new websites normally get an optimistic start from Google.
+And when the search engine indexes all of your content, it may reconsider the original ranking it gave to your page.

 Why PageRank Is Not the Panacea for Good Rankings

 Google is making its algorithms more complicated with one goal in mind: rewarding quality websites that provide the most value to the users.
 A link from a top website doesn’t necessarily mean the content it leads the user to is valuable or the website is credible enough.
 Besides, PageRank can be manipulated with an active link building campaign.
-That is why search engines don’t rely on PageRank alone when determining the authority of your website, so neither should you when trying to improve your rankings.
+That is why search engines don’t rely on PageRank alone when determining the authority of your website.
+Neither should you when trying to improve your rankings.

 So Should You Still Care About PageRank?